jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

 {.r-stretch}

 {{% note %}}
-Eventually I did get a meeting with the neuropsychologist, and then took the tests, and after about a month I came back in and was informed that yes, I did have ADHD, and that I likely was undiagnosed as a child.
+Eventually I did get a meeting with the neuropsychologist, after about a 6 month wait, and took the tests, and after about a month I came back in and was informed that yes, I did have ADHD, and that I likely was undiagnosed as a child.
 {{% /note %}}

 ---